CollinHeist/TitleCardMaker/docs/getting_started/local/macos.md

 ## Instructions
 ### Installing Python

-??? tip "Python Already Installed?"
+??? note "Python Already Installed?"

     If you believe Python is already installed, you can quickly check this (and that you have a suitable version), by running the